Sydney Engineering and DevOps Summit 2026

 Put your knowledge to the test in this fast-paced quiz covering real-world trivia, key concepts, and emerging trends.
 Compete for bragging rights - and a travel voucher - as the top scorer takes the crown.

-This interactive session puts these questions directly to the audience.
-Participants vote live on a series of real-world scenarios, explore the results together, and vote again as perspectives shift through the discussion.
+This interactive think tank puts these issues to the room.
+Participants vote live on the scenarios shaping the next five years of Australian engineering, explore the results together, and vote again as perspectives shift.

 Unwind with your peers for a couple of drinks on us!